gitHu6-newb/FoldingAtAltitude/README.md

       - Preferred contact = choose either email or phone
       - Click "Review + create>>"
       - Click the blue "Create" button

+ (I have noticed EastUS to be the cheapest, followed by WestUS2, and in last place SouthCentralUS.
+After mid-July 2020 I noticed making Spot (preemptible) GPU VMs in West2 and SouthCentral got blocked or something, so you might see the same if you tried non East locations, which is why this guide focuses on East.
+Perhaps in the future the block will get lifted)

 11. Check your email for the approval which should come within 2 minutes.

 ### [Make VM(s)](#azure-guide)

 12. Click the CloudShell icon in the blue area at the top, the first icon right of center, looks like >_ inside a square. [fig 7](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_cli.gif) <br>
 This guide used Bash, so select "Bash"<br>